dark-oak/67hz/_posts/2020-03-16-macroeconomics-c.md

 char buf[BUF_SIZE];
 ```

 The above example utilizes the hot-swap nature of predefined macros to give us a constant without the overhead of memory allocation.
 I had to re-program myself to stop doing this in C++ codebases.
 C++ is all about const correctness and what better place to have a const that something like in the example above.
-Of course, you also have a string type in C++ so you no longer have to deal with pointers to pointers for dealing with lists of strings: `char **c`.

 ```cpp
 const size_t BuffSize = 1024;